Vikings (TV series): Ratings

 According to Nielsen, the series premiere drew six million viewers in the US, topping all broadcast networks among viewers aged 18 to 49.
 An earlier claim of over eighteen million viewers was later retracted by the channel with an apology.

 In Canada, the premiere had 1.1 million viewers.
 The first season averaged 942,000 viewers.

+Languages

+Most of the scenes are shot in modern English, but several other languages are featured through the series, in order to make the audience perceive that different groups of characters speak different native languages and often have troubles communicating.
+These include primarily Old Norse, Old English and Latin, which appeared since the first season.

+The cast was helped by dialect coach Poll Moussoulides.
+Old Norse dialogues were translated by Erika Sigurdson (University of Iceland) and Old English ones by Kate Wiles (Leeds University).
+Other languages featured includes Old French (in seasons 3 and 4), Arabic (in seasons 4 and 5), Byzantine Greek and Sami (in season 5), and Old East Slavic and Miꞌkmaq (in season 6).